dwipanitamaity/RedHat/README.md

 RedHat

 # Description:
-A small demo of downloading files using Google Drive API using Python
+A small demo of downloading files using Google Drive API in Python

 # Installation:
 1. Install python 2.7 or onwards (Note: The project was developed with Pyhton 2.7 Interpreter)